 Anne Peabody was born in Louisville, Kentucky.
 She currently lives and works in Brooklyn, New York.
 Anne received her BFA from Washington University in St. Louis, MO and her MFA from the School of Visual Arts in New York.

-Peabody's works have been included in group and solo shows including, Glasstress, The Venice Biennale, Venice Italy (2009 and 2011), KY Museum of Art and Craft, Glasstress, Millesgarden Museum, Stockholm Sweden, Site 92: Phase 2, Smack Mellon, Brooklyn, NY and New York City's "40 Years:40 Artists" shows in Union Square and Fort Greene Park.
+Peabody's works have been included in group and solo shows including, Glasstress, The Venice Biennale, Venice Italy (2009 and 2011), KY Museum of Art and Craft, Glasstress, Millesgarden Museum, Stockholm Sweden, Site 92: Phase 2, Smack Mellon, Brooklyn, NY, New York City's "40 Years:40 Artists" shows in Union Square and Fort Greene Park and "It's Happening!" in Manhattan's Central Park.

 Her work has been critically reviewed in Artforum, Art in America, Artnews, The New York Times, Glass Quarterly, Curatedmag, the Art Newspaper and Artdaily among others.
-Anne's work has been published in books including Glasstress, Reflection, Troublesome Houses, and the Cataloges of the Venice Biennale (2009 and 2011).
+Anne's work has been published in books including Glasstress, Reflection, Troublesome Houses, the Cataloges of the Venice Biennale (2009 and 2011) and Peter Marino: Art Architecture.

 In 2012, Peabody was selected by a group of international curators for Glass Quarterly as one of the 50 Best Artists working in Glass; alongside glass "greats" Dale Chihuly and Stephen Rolphe Powell as well as internationally known multimedia artists Kiki Smith, Dan Flavin and Fred Wilson.